 by Diana Price

-Laura Linney plays a cancer patient forced to reexamine her priorities in her Showtime series.
+Laura Linney has gained recent attention for her outstanding performance alongside Jason Bates in the Netflix series Ozarks.
+She was equally good as a cancer patient forced to reexamine her priorities in her Showtime series.

 What do you truly value?
 If you were presented with a finite timeline for your life, how would you choose to spend that time?
 Are there experiences you wish you could rewind or undo?
 What will you do going forward to ensure that you don’t have any regrets?